 As conversations around school funding continue, one facility that has been mostly spared from budget talks in recent years is the Sitka Performing Arts Center.
-For the last several years, a local nonprofit has been managing the PAC for the Sitka School District.
+For the last several years, a local nonprofit has been managing the PAC for the Sitka School District for free.
 Now they’re asking for an annual fee in order to keep up with the cost of running the facility.

 The Sitka Performing Arts Center was built in 2008.
-For the first decade, the school district operated it.
-Then, in 2019, with the school district facing a budget shortfall, the city, school district and Alaska Arts Southeast, an arm of the Sitka Fine Arts Camp entered into a cooperative agreement to manage the facility.
+For the first decade, the school district funded its operation.
+Then, in 2019, with the school district facing a budget shortfall, the city, school district and Alaska Arts Southeast, an arm of the Sitka Fine Arts Camp that had been contracted to provide a technical director and custodial services for the facility, entered into a cooperative agreement to provide those services for free.
 The city covered utilities, the schools covered heating and maintenance, and the fine arts camp managed the facility.
 They didn’t take a fee to manage it, just revenue from rentals.

 That contract is up this summer- and when the groups came back to the table to renegotiate, the Fine Arts Camp notified the city that they’d need $125,000 a year from the city to continue managing the PAC.